joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 });
 ```

-- Also can pass in a object to `options`:
+- Also can pass in an object to `options`:

 ```tsx
 const App = sfc({